Recent Fire Damage Posts

 1/18/2023 (Permalink)

-This ceiling is in the process of having fire, smoke and soot damaged removed by SERVPRO of Jackson.
+This ceiling is in the process of having fire, smoke and soot damaged removed by SERVPRO of Jackson/Lacey.

 Winter has been relatively kind to us this January 2023 but we still have lots more winter ahead of us.
 In an effort to keep warm and keep costs down, people sometimes resort to using alternate forms of heating, such as fire places and space heaters.